jamocle/PoorMansThrottle-DIY/README.md

 Multiple locomotives can be controlled individually.

-Future versions will support **consisting**, allowing multiple locomotives to move together.
+Consisting support allows multiple locomotives to move together from a single throttle.

 ---